 - Neutrino physics

-It is recommended to have followed the course Introduction to the Physics of the Cosmos, and to follow, in parallel, the course Introduction to Quantum Field Theory.
+It is recommended to have followed the courses Introduction to the Physics of the Cosmos and Introduction to Quantum Field Theory.